sacherjj/CasperLabs/README.md

 The open-source CasperLabs project is building a decentralized, economic, censorship-resistant, public compute infrastructure and blockchain.
 It will host and execute programs popularly referred to as “smart contracts”.
 It will be trustworthy, scalable, concurrent, with proof-of-stake consensus and content delivery.

+## Current Development Status
+The status on development is reported during the Community calls and is found [here](https://github.com/CasperLabs/Governance/wiki/Current-Status)

 ## Documentation

 - [Installing the CasperLabs Node](docs/INSTALL.md)